-The most recent tsunami triggered by a Cascadia subduction zone earthquake occurred on January 23, 1700 (DOGAMI, 2013).
-It is known to have been a magnitude 9.0 earthquake, but the resulting local tsunami was just a 'medium sized' event.
+The most recent tsunami triggered by a local Cascadia subduction zone earthquake occurred on January 23, 1700 (DOGAMI, 2013).
+It is known to have been a magnitude 9.0 earthquake, and the resulting local tsunami was a 'medium sized' event.